 - Submit your paper by email to email@example.com by the deadline given in the official timeline and we will notify you of acceptance within a week.
 If you need an earlier notification (e.g., in order to obtain travel permission from your employer), then please contact us.

 Venue: The Blizzard Challenge 2016 Workshop will take place at the following address:

 Please use the rear entrance to enter the building for the Blizzard Workshop - see map below

 The workshop format is single-track with oral presentations from the participants in the Challenge, and the organizers.

-The venue this year has a strictly limited capacity, so all attendees must obtain tickets in advance from Eventbrite.
+The venue this year has a strictly limited capacity, so all attendees must obtain tickets in advance (see below)

 - 09.00 Registration